leinadred/CP_updatedynip_gw/README.md

 "--hostname", type=str, help="Tell hostname to resolve", required=True
  - Hostname to resolve

-"--scripttarget", help="target server (mostly CP Management Server?)
+"--scripttarget", help="target server (mostly CP Management Server?)"
  - if not set, the script queries for Check Point host objects.
 If more than one is found, script aborts.

 "--test", help="Nur gucken, nicht anfassen // read only, no action taken"